grantjenks/python-sortedcontainers/docs/sf-python-2015-lightning-talk.rst

 compatible.
 It's fast.
 It's fully-featured.
 And it's extensively tested with 100% coverage and hours of stress.

 Performance is a feature.
 That means graphs.
-Lot's of them.
+Lots of them.
 Here's the performance of creating a sorted list from random numbers.
 I benchmark Sorted Containers against every worthy competitor I can find.